Half Price Books: Wholesale

-The wholesale division of Half Price Books is Texas Bookman, also headquartered in Dallas.
-Texas Bookman sells trade and scholarly remainders at discount prices to wholesale buyers around the world.
-In April 2020, Texas Bookman began selling directly to the public on their new retail website.
-In May 2022, Texas Bookman hosted its first annual trade book show, Texas Remainder Expo (TRex), in which exhibitors travel from across the US and UK to show their latest inventory available for wholesale purchasing at discounted prices.
+Founded in 1983, Texas Bookman is the wholesale division of Half Price Books and is also headquartered in Dallas.
+Texas Bookman sells trade and scholarly remainders at discount prices to wholesale buyers worldwide.
+In April 2020, the division began selling directly to businesses with a customer application and proof of tax-exempt or resale status on file through its website.
+They do not sell directly to consumers.
+In May 2022, Texas Bookman hosted its first annual trade book show, the Texas Remainder Expo (TRex), where exhibitors from across the US and UK showcased their latest inventory available for wholesale purchasing at discounted prices.